$5,595 | Completing Grades 6–8

 Day 2: Waterfalls & Ancient History

-Hike through the Guayabo National Monument, an archaeological site once home to one of Costa Rica’s most advanced ancient civilizations.
+We leave the city, and hike through the Guayabo National Monument, an archaeological site once home to one of Costa Rica’s most advanced ancient civilizations.
 Explore its stone roads, petroglyphs, and aqueducts while surrounded by rainforest.
 Keep an eye out for sloths, crested owls, and other wildlife as we explore this magical place.

 Days 3–7: Community Service in Turrialba